sxycyck/dcce/README.md

 The CONFIG_FILE can be loaded options in YAML format.
 For example, you can train our best model on VQACP v2 by running:

 ```
 python -m bootstrap.run -o options/vqacp2/updn_s_TIE_d_TIE_wd.yaml
 ```

+After training, the results are saved in **logs/vqacp2/updn\_s\_TIE\_d\_TIE\_wd**.

 You also can create a new yaml file to start training procedure.
-Many options about our experiments are available in options.

-After training, the results are saved in **logs/vqacp2/updn\_s\_TIE\_d\_TIE\_wd**.
+Many options about our experiments are available in [options](options).
+The language bias include shortcut bias and distribution bias.
+The way of mitigating bias include TIE and NIE.
+For instance, if using TIE for mitigating shortcut bias, and NIE for mitigating distribution bias, the configuration file will be [**updn_s_TIE_d_NIE_wd.yaml**](options/vqacp2/updn_s_TIE_d_NIE_wd.yaml) .

-File **_dcce_val_oe.json** records the accuracy in VQACP v2 validation set by using our methods.
+File **_dcce_val_oe.json** records the accuracy metrics in VQACP v2 validation set by using our methods.

 ### Evaluate a model